PT Program Description

 Students in the Division of Physical Therapy Education at the University of Nebraska Medical Center receive a comprehensive entry-level education in a program that includes didactic and clinical coursework, including full-time clinical experience.
 Upon graduation, students qualify to sit for licensure examination.

-- Demonstrate commitment to professional development and service, including outreach to underserved populations.
+3. Upon completion of the entry-level DPT program, the students/graduates will demonstrate commitment to professional development and service, including outreach to underserved populations.

 The professional program is three years in length.
 Learning opportunities include lecture-laboratory courses, seminars, independent study opportunities, laboratory practical examinations and supervised clinical practice.
 The curriculum provides opportunities to develop abilities in teaching, supervision, administration, and research in physical therapy.
 Although a thesis is not required, opportunities exist for interested students to actively participate in research in a number of areas.
 Patient simulations using various levels of technology are included throughout the curriculum (see the virtual tour of the Clinical Skills Center in the Michael Sorrell Center in this website).
 In addition, there are service learning and leadership opportunities available in UNMC student-run clinics.
 The Division reserves the right to modify the curriculum as necessary to comply with accreditation standards and to reflect advancements in the health sciences.